-The AIMS Quality Management Policy, approved by the AIMS Council, establishes clear standards and expectations for the delivery of quality scientific research and services in line with the Australian Code for the Responsible Conduct of Research 2018 and underpins our commitment to achieving ISO 9001:2015 accreditation.
-The AIMS Responsible Conduct of Research Framework, which sets out AIMS' expectations for the conduct of all persons engaged in research under the auspices of the Institute, articulates - in conjunction with AIMS strategy 2025 - the broad principles that characterise an ambitious, honest, ethical and conscientious research culture and establishes a framework that provides a foundation for high quality research, credibility and community trust in our research outputs.
+The AIMS Quality Management Policy, approved by the AIMS Council, establishes clear standards and expectations for the delivery of quality scientific research and services in line with the Australian Code for the Responsible Conduct of Research 2018.
+The AIMS Responsible Conduct of Research Framework, which sets out AIMS' expectations for the conduct of all persons engaged in research under the auspices of the Institute, articulates - in conjunction with AIMS strategy 2030 - the broad principles that characterise an ambitious, honest, ethical and conscientious research culture and establishes a framework that provides a foundation for high quality research, credibility and community trust in our research outputs.

-During 2022-23, AIMS will continue the review of its quality systems as part of our commitment to continuous improvement to ensure that we remain one of the best and most trusted marine research organisations in the world.
-We may seek formal accreditation against ISO9001 during the outyears of this Corporate Plan.
+During 2023-24, AIMS will continue the review of its quality systems as part of our commitment to continuous improvement to ensure that we remain one of the best and most trusted marine research organisations in the world.